xabrs/trendviewer/README.md

 ## Features

- - View data from CSV, SQLite, Simatic HMI RDB files, Weintek DB files, Citect SCADA, Zabbix, MasterSCADA 4D SQLite.
+ - View data from CSV, SQLite, Simatic HMI RDB files, Weintek DB files, Citect SCADA, Zabbix, MasterSCADA 4D SQLite, COMTRADE, DeltaV xfc file.
  - Some sources use native DLL functions, which are not included in the archive, as these types of data sources are uncommon.
 If needed, you can write them yourself, as...
  - Easily add custom data sources using Python.
 You can even write a plugin that queries archives from the device via Modbus and displays them.
  - Portable.
 No installation required.
 Works on both Windows and Linux.